WIDE RANGE OF INSTRUMENTS

 Economic calendar helps to follow the most important economic events that influences the market and help you to make the right decision in trading.

-Learn to make money, not just work, by becoming a professional trader!
+GO TO MARKET ANALYTICSLearn to make money, not just work, by becoming a professional trader!
 Start trading

-Shows the current state of the market for instruments divided into groups.
+GO TO MARKET ANALYTICSShows the current state of the market for instruments divided into groups.
 It helps to track the time-stamped price of financial instruments and see the dynamics for different periods.

 The U.S. dollar eased slightly from a near one-month high as global markets firmed somewhat on Tuesday a day after a risk-off mood dominated by solvency uncertainty of China’s Evergrande, while investors awaited the results of the Federal Reserve’s two-day policy meeting.